 Our legacy brokerage operations were merged into the Company, which is a Nevada-incorporated holding company, in several stages between November 2015 and 2017, and we have grown rapidly over the last several years.
 For example, total net revenue was \$121.9 million in the fiscal year ended March 31, 2020 and has sustained growth each year up to current total net revenue of \$564.7 million in the fiscal year ended March 31, 2022.
 Although this growth has been sustained over several years, our operational life has been relatively limited compared to longer term market and macroeconomic cycles.
 Our operating history has coincided with a period of general growth in the U.S. equity markets, as well as growth in the financial services and technology industries in which we operate.
 We therefore have not experienced any prolonged downturn or slowdown in macroeconomic or industry growth or any significant downturn in U.S. equity markets and cannot assure that we will be able to respond effectively to any such downturn or slowdown in the future.
-As such our repeating thistory of the Company in its current form, and our rapid growth during sustained favorable market and economic conditions, we have limited financial data that can be used to evaluate our future prospects, which subjects us to a number of uncertainties, including our ability to plan for, model and manage future growth and risks.
+As such our recent growth should not be considered indicative of our future performance.
+Further, as a result of the limited operating history of the Company in its current form, and our rapid growth during sustained favorable market and economic conditions, we have limited financial data that can be used to evaluate our future prospects, which subjects us to a number of uncertainties, including our ability to plan for, model and manage future growth and risks.